 - And they do apparently have physical doors as a backup: a Trade Federation battleship gets its shield generators blown up, and immediately closes physical doors over the hangar.
 The hangers are kept open normally so that in an emergency the starfighter squadrons can be launched at a moment's notice rather than having to wait for the doors to open.

 - The cell doors in TRON are beams of energy.
-Admittedly, they are already in the internet and everything is energy, but there are still solid objects.
+Admittedly, they are already in the computer system and everything is energy, but there are still solid objects.

-- Stargate SG-1 once featured an interesting variant — a prison cell that used the force of gravity as its "Force-Field Door".
-The cell was a long corridor with a dead end hooked up to an Artificial Gravity generator.
-When this was turned on, the end of the corridor became the floor of a deep pit, thus preventing escape for anyone inside (and ensuring a painful landing for an unprepared prisoner).
-When turned off, the "pit" became a corridor again, and guards could walk in or out.
+- Stargate SG-1 once features an interesting variant — a prison cell that uses the force of gravity as its "Force-Field Door".
+The cell is a long corridor with a dead end hooked up to an Artificial Gravity generator.
+When this is turned on, the end of the corridor becomes the floor of a deep pit, thus preventing escape for anyone inside (and ensuring a painful landing for an unprepared prisoner).
+When turned off, the "pit" becomes a corridor again, and guards can walk in or out.
 The resulting perspective shifts allowed for nice little Camera Tricks.
-The flaw was the same as that of any Force-Field Door: cut the power, and the prisoner can simply walk out.
+The flaw is the same as that of any Force-Field Door: cut the power, and the prisoner can simply walk out.

 - One Star Trek: The Next Generation episode "We'll Always Have Paris" had the bar variant in Dr. Manheim's lab.

 - Odo from Deep Space Nine had to be held in a room surrounded entirely with force fields, to keep him from escaping in his liquid form.